New Term, New Start – it’s not just for children!

 - does every item in your wardrobe bring you joy?

-- are there any core pieces that you need for AW18?
+- are there any core pieces that you need for this season?

 When I start afresh I like to have a new notebook.
-There is something about having one place to write down what I want and what my reflections are.
+There is something about having one place to write down what I want and what my reflections are without being contaminated by old notes and old goals.
+A new notebook really is a new start.
 I don’t write everything down – I don’t see the need to write down negative things.
-Instead, I keep my stationery as the place to pep me up when I lose my way.
+Instead, I use my notebook as a place to go back to to remind me of all the good things I have created in my life if and when I lose my way.

-Equally, I have decluttered my desk and drawers of pens that don’t work, and I have sharpened all my pencils.
+Further, I have decluttered my desk, purged my drawers of pens that don’t work, and I have sharpened all my pencils.
 Next stop – a clear desk.

 Get on top of paperwork that needs filing.
 Pay those bills on your to do list.
 Submit those online forms.
 Use a timer to get started, and just give this 25 minutes of your attention.
-It’s enough time to make a difference, and you may find you spend longer.
+It’s enough time to make a difference, and you may find you spend longer once you have your focus in the right place.

 Settling in time